canjs/canjs/docs/can-guides/upgrade/using-codemods.md

 ## Introduction to the Transform Scripts

-Read this section to understand how the transforms (also called codemods) are organized, the different types of transformations that are included with `can-migrate` and what to expect from each one.
+Read this section to understand how the transforms (also called codemods) are organized, the different types of transformations that are included with `can-migrate`, and what to expect from each one.

 There are 3 main types of transforms included in the `can-migrate` tool: